-A good way to measure your recovery status is to perform an orthostatic test in the morning twice a week.
+A good way to measure your recovery status is to perform an orthostatic test in the morning three times a week.
 Experienced athletes will also find themselves comparing previous results and assessing their current status by how they feel.

 8. Your diet is off

 With all the conflicting nutrition advice out there, figuring out what and when to eat is easier said than done.
 For many athletes optimal meal timing is individual so the only way to truly know what works for you is to try, monitor and adjust.